steveandroulakis/intro-python/README.md

 This is meant to be a really quick overview of Python, in a walkthrough style (as opposed to a hands-on workshop).

 ### Installation
-* Clone this repository
+1. Clone this repository
-* cd to the cloned directory in a terminal
+2. cd to the cloned directory in a terminal
-* Run `ipython notebook`
+3. Run `ipython notebook` in the directory

+### Authors
+* Steve Androulakis (Monash University)
+* Simon Michnowicz (Monash University)